-If you think you need mental health services, please call us at 303-413-6263 and you will be welcomed by one of our supportive staff and asked a series of questions to determine how we can best help you.
+If you think you need mental health services, please call us at 303-443-8500 (select Option 2) and you will be welcomed by one of our supportive staff and asked a series of registration questions to determine how we can best help you.

-Mental Health Partners (MHP) has 24-hour emergency psychiatric services and outpatient offices for infants, children, adolescents, adults, families and seniors.
-Many services are available including school-based programs, Home Based and Mobile Services, substance abuse treatment, rape crisis counseling, advocacy, and education; and Navigation.
+MHP has 24-hour emergency psychiatric services and outpatient offices for infants, children, adolescents, adults, families and seniors.
+Many services are available including school-based programs, Home Based and Mobile Services, substance abuse treatment, rape crisis counseling, advocacy and education, and Navigation.
 We offer individual and group treatment in addition to case management services.
 Please see our services for additional information.
 MHP offers bilingual/bicultural services and an in-house pharmacy.

-We will need to learn about how you are feeling and what issues led you to seek our services.
-Upon your request for services, we will ask you questions to assist in determining what kind of services you may need.
+When calling MHP, we will ask you a series of questions to assist in determining what kind of services you may need.

-- We will ask if you are a Broomfield or Boulder County resident.
+Are you a Broomfield or Boulder County resident?

-- We will ask you if you have Medicaid, Medicare or another insurance carrier.
+Do you have Medicaid, Medicare or another insurance carrier?

 Steps to Services